 Common names: white cape snapdragon (Eng.); witleeubekkie (Afr.)

 This beautiful, dainty little herb is covered in small, white flowers in spring and early summer, and makes a spectacular display in a mass planting.

 Nemesia diffusa is a short-lived perennial herb that grows to a height of between 300 and 400 mm.
 The plant is multi-stemmed and stems are square shaped.
-The leaves are opposite and alternate, lanceolate to ovate, with serrated edges and are 3 to 5 veined from the base.
+The leaves are in opposite pairs, with adjacent pairs at right angles to each other (decussate), lanceolate to ovate, with serrated edges and are 3 to 5 veined from the base.

 Flowering time occurs mainly from September through to February (spring to midsummer), but may start as early as July (midwinter) in some areas.
 Flowers occur in racemes that bend in a zigzag (flexuose).
 The flowers are white to light lilac, with darker veins and have a raised, velvety, yellow palate.
 The upper lobes of the flower are oblong and the spur is 2.5 mm to 3 mm long.

 The seed capsules, which are longer than wide, turn brown as the seeds develop and ripen.